BojanAndonovski71/orb_slam3_ros2/README.md

 # ORB_SLAM3_ROS2
-This repository is ROS2 wrapping to use ORB_SLAM3
+This repository is ROS2 wrapping to use ORB_SLAM3 with Inertial Measurement Unit (IMU) component

 ---